drbfraser/HHA-HaitiHospital/README.md

 ### Setup Process Enviroments

-You will need to specify process enviroment variables specific to your setup.
-Navigate to the server folder and create a `.env` file, then copy the following default values:
+You will need to specify process enviroment variables specific to your setup. **These variables are required for the server to function properly.** Navigate to the server folder and create a `.env` file.
+You can use the following default values:

 ```
 # MongoDB URI.
 For a local mongoDB isntallation, the default port is usually 27017.